Landing Page Relevance: Can You Optimize for Quality Score?

 For me, this ad for Bass Pro Shops was the only result, so unless I want to refine my search query (which I don’t), this is all I’ve got to work with.
 Although I personally know that Bass Pro is a great place to buy fishing equipment, I don’t know whether the landing page will actually provide me with the gear I want or not until I click on it:

-Obviously, this isn’t the most attractive landing page, but we’re primarily concerned with its relevance to the search query, not how it looks.
+Obviously, landing page quality isn't off the charts here, but we’re primarily concerned with its relevance to the search query, not how it looks.
 In this case, since I only searched for “fishing equipment,” it’s actually pretty relevant.

 Google doesn’t know whether I’m in the market for a new creel (the basket you hold the fish in, if you’re wondering) or some replacement line, so this page makes the grade.